(STUDY GUIDE IS AT THE END OF THE NOTES)

 ------So virtue and vice are all in the intention-------

-to be obeyed.
-(It is ultimately up to our own reason to decide which
+rescind the command!
+So it is ultimately up to our own reason to decide

 III.
 Punishment: "We punish deeds rather than faults." (p.211)